WorldBrain/Memex/Readme.md

 ### Collaboration, not monopolisation
 In 10 years time we envision 100s of Memex-y tools that are all adapted to the individual workflows different professions and people have.
 To get there, it is necessary to remove the incentives for Memex providers to lock-in their users and monopolise.
 The question for us was: How can we create an ecosystem, in which it is more profitable to collaborate than to compete, and where monopolisation is almost impossible.
 To get there we combine interoperability with our financial model called [Steward Ownership](https://blog.p2pfoundation.net/steward-ownership-is-capitalism-2-0/2018/05/11).
 While interoperability will make it harder for providers to monopolise, because users have less lock-ins, Steward Ownership provides a company with the intrinsic motivations to not grow at all costs.
-Instead being able to focus on providing profit generating service to less users, and reduce costs by collaborating with other Memex providers on core infrastructure.
+Instead they are able to focus on providing profit generating service to less users, and reduce costs by collaborating with other Memex providers on core infrastructure.
 More on this in a blog post that will be released soon.

 ## Our Economy